zcyy0/Long-horizon-agent-rl-craftax/README.md

    decisions, results, and what it took to measure them.
 Its appendix has the precise contracts and formulas for the action constructor, the world model, and the semi-Markov PPO implementation.
-2. [PROGRESS.md](PROGRESS.md) — the running lab notebook: denser, with every ablation and every negative result in the order they happened.
-3. [docs/METRICS.md](docs/METRICS.md) — the pre-registered measurement contract.
-4. [docs/LESSONS.md](docs/LESSONS.md) — the engineering rules this project paid for, each written against the incident that motivated it.